 There are lots of attorneys trying to make their law practice work.
 It isn’t an easy road.
 It has been especially tough with the state of the economy since 2008.
-There are lots of lawyers graduating from law schools and not nearly enough quality clients who pay the bills.
+Many lawyers graduate from law schools and not nearly enough quality clients who pay the bills.
 What’s an attorney to do to make it?

 At the end of the day, being a “me too” attorney is generally a pathway to mediocrity, at best, or not being able to make the law firm work at its worst.
 In the end, simply repeating what other attorneys are doing is not a way to separate yourself.
-Most attorneys come out with high student loans, credit card balances and other family responsibilities.
+Most attorneys come out with high student loans, credit card balances, and other family responsibilities.
 If you want to be successful, you have to separate yourself.
-You have to think different.
+You have to think differently.

 There are lots of ways an attorney can be different.
-But for now, let’s just get over that initial hump by pledging not to be a “me too” attorney.
+But for now, let’s get over that initial hump by pledging not to be a “me too” attorney.

 If you have specific ideas in terms of how attorneys can do things differently from the masses, please share your comments below.